GirishTabaraddi/StudentDB/README.md

 Matrikel numbers for new students are generated automatically.
 Each time a new student is created, the value from class member nextMatrikelNumber is used, which is incremented afterwards.

 The class SimpleUI provides a simple user interface for the database.
 It is created with the student database as argument.
 The run method continuously lists the available commands  waits for the user to choose one by entering the number and executes the command.
 Command execution may involve further data input from the user, of course.
+Command execution is implemented by invoking the methods of the various classes.

+Note that all communication with user must be implemented in SimpleUI.
+Using cin or cout in any of the other classes results in 0 points for the submission.
+With respect to the general model-viewcontroller pattern (look it up!), the StudentDb is the model and the SimpleUI provides both the view and the controller.

 The commands to be implemented are: